Get Apps

 On December 22, 2024, Trump expressed support for TikTok to continue operating in the U.S. for a period.

-On December 27, 2024, Trump filed a request with the U.S. Supreme Court to suspend the enforcement of the "sell-or-ban" law regarding TikTok.
+Trump petitioned the U.S. Supreme Court on December 27, 2024, to halt the implementation of the "sell-or-ban" rule pertaining to TikTok.
 Trump stated that he hoped the court would give him time to address the dispute through political means after his formal inauguration.

 On January 15, 2025, sources said that Trump was considering issuing an executive order after taking office to temporarily suspend the "sell-or-ban" law for 60 to 90 days.

 On January 17, 2025, the U.S. Supreme Court ruled in favor of the "sell-or-ban" law regarding TikTok, meaning the law would take effect as planned on January 19.
-The Biden administration stated that due to time constraints, the responsibility for implementing this law would fall to the next administration.
-TikTok announced that unless the Biden administration provided a clear statement of non-liability to U.S. internet service providers, the platform would be forced to shut down on January 19.
+Due to time constraints, the Biden administration declared that the next administration would be responsible for implementing this law.
+TikTok announced that unless the Biden administration provided a clear statement of non-liability to U.S. internet providers, the platform would be forced to shut down on January 19.

 On January 18, 2025, at around 7:30 p.m.
 Pacific Time (11:30 a.m.
 Beijing Time on January 19), TikTok ceased services to U.S. users.
 Several other applications under ByteDance also stopped their services in the U.S. at nearly the same time.
 U.S. companies such as Apple, Google, and Oracle, which supported the normal operation of TikTok in the U.S., also stopped their services.